rhartlage10/Spring2020-CEG2350/Final-Review.md

 ### also important
 * ssh keys
     * private vs public (and where to put which)
+      * /home/ubuntu/.ssh/id_rsa is where they keypair gets stored in
+      * Private:
-      * private keys need to be kept secure.
-These are not for public use
+         * private keys need to be kept secure - not for public use
+         * private key is in the file specified when the key was created
+         * if we cat the private key, it says BEGIN RSA PRIVATE KEY at the top of the file
+         * private key is much longer and therefore harder to decrypt than the public key
+      * Public:
+         * public key gets stored in the .pub file
+	      * public key is significantly shorter and begins with ssh-rsa
     * ssh-keygen
     * SSH is the standard for remote access to a system
     * Encrypts your password & session data